-Communicating with large groups via email is tricky.
+Communicating with large groups via mass email is tricky.
 The last thing you want is a community member to feel like they’re one of thousands or millions, but as a community manager, you need to be efficient.
 One of the most critical parts of growing a community is maintaining a sense of belonging, and that starts with your communication efforts from the beginning.
 So, how do you make everyone feel included, important, and also be efficient as a community manager?

 1. BCC Everyone or Get an Alias